Investing in funds: the basics

 Universal Retirement Fund

 Our Universal Retirement Fund is designed to give you a simple way to save for retirement, with pension investments you don’t have to manage.
-Your mix of investments at the start will be based on the time until you retire.
-As retirement approaches, we’ll automatically change them so they’re typically less risky.
-You also have the freedom to choose how you take your pension benefits when the time comes.
+The mix of investments in your Universal Retirement Fund at the start will be based on the time until you retire.
+In the early years, the Universal Retirement fund is invested in company shares to grow the savings.
+As retirement approaches, we’ll automatically change the investments in the fund so they’re typically less risky.

 Ready-made

 Ready-made funds are a good option if you're new to investing because they do the hard work for you.
-All you have to do is choose how risky you want to be with your investments and you'll be presented with a portfolio made up of funds to match that risk level.
+All you have to do is choose how risky you want to be with your investments and you'll be presented with a portfolio made up of funds to match that level of risk.
 Aviva keeps it simple with four risk levels: Lower, Lower to Medium, Medium to High and Higher.

 Experts' shortlist